Skip to main content

 1043

 The Pavilion was built on a site formed partly of land reclaimed from the sea, on a concrete raft on which a framework of steel stanchions and girders was erected.
 Henry Augustus Garrett, Borough Engineer of Torbay laid out the Princess Gardens, the Terrace Walk, Pier Pavilion and Torquay Pavilion: the work lasted from 1890-1930.
 The architect of the Pavilion was Edward Rogers, winner of a competition in 1896, who, with H C Goss drew up the final plans, which were passed in 1903.
 Because of Rogers’s death construction started only in 1911, the work having been taken over by Garrett.
 The facing tiles, in Doulton’s Carrara enamelled stoneware made the Pavilion appear like a white Palace.
 The impressive central copper-covered dome was topped with a life size figure of Britannia.
 Two smaller domes on each side of the entrance were surmounted by copper figures of Mercury.
 Fine cast ironwork in Art Nouveau style edged the steps to the promenade deck and the octagonal bandstands or summerhouses.
 Other exterior decorations were of flowers, urns topped with pineapples, scrolls, etc. Opened in 1912, there was a foyer and auditorium with lounges and cafe, all oak-panelled and elegantly plastered.
 There was a curved balcony, stained glass and potted palms, with open-air promenade and tea garden.
 A Municipal Orchestra was founded.
 In the 1970s, demolition was proposed but the building was listed in 1973.
 It closed in 1976, when it was leased to Rank and the interior was destroyed in adaptations for various types of amusements including, later, skating.
 Most recently it has been used as a shopping arcade, which closed in 2013.
-Planning permission was granted in 2016 to convert the former Pavilion to a hotel foyer, and construction of an adjacent hotel.

 Built / Converted